a7ul/restarter/README.md

 The tool supports three types of health checks:

 1. **HTTP Health Check**: Sends an HTTP request to the specified URL.
-The process is considered healthy if the response status is 2xx.
+The process is considered healthy if:
+   - The response status matches any of the specified `expected-status-codes`, if provided
+   - The response status is in the 2xx range (default behavior when no specific codes are provided)
 2. **Command Health Check**: Runs a specified command.
 The process is considered healthy if the command exits with status 0.
 3. **Process Existence**: If no health check is specified, the tool only monitors if the process is still running.